 About Terry Conway

-I represented clients for nearly a decade in the areas of marketing and publicity such as the Kahunaville restaurant chain, Baldwin's Book Barn and Thoroughbred Charities of America.
-In a former life I was the editor, publisher and owner of Life Sports Magazine.
+In addition to my writing career I owned a marketing company where I represented a diversified list of clients in the areas of publicity, marketing and business development-- such as the famed Baldwin's Book Barn, Thoroughbred Charities of America and the Kahunaville restaurant chain.
+In another life I was the founder, publisher and editor of Life Sports Magazine.

 << Start < Prev 1 2 3 4 5 6 7 8 9 10 Next > End >>